 100% yes you need a sound machine in baby's room, I'd also recommend one for on the go.
 We were told we needed a shusher and got two!
 Cons to the shusher are you need 2 hands to turn it on… nothing in parenthood should require two hands.

-Below is the sound machine we use in her room, the shusher, and another sound machine you can use with one hand that I have not tried.
+Below is the sound machine we use in her room and the shusher.

 Sound machines are supposed to be effective because it mimics the sounds from the uterus!